DUI: I didn't think I'd get drunk because I was eating

 I was the designated driver so I wanted to stay mostly sober but I wanted to have some fun so I kept eating stuff, like I said, mainly bar food.
 I felt buzzed, but not bad and I felt fine to drive.

-At the end of the night I got into my SUV with three friends and I got stopped for a speeding charge.
+At the end of the night, I got into my SUV with three friends and I got stopped for a speeding charge.
 The Marietta police officer said I was also weaving but I don't think I was weaving much.

 I did all the tests he wanted but I was cold and I don't think I did that well.
-I have some issues from cheer leading in high school that actually made me get surgery about 5 years ago.
+I have some issues from cheerleading in high school that actually made me get surgery about 5 years ago.

 I took the breath test and I got a .177.
 I didn't think I was intoxicated like that because I was eating and I want to know if that can help my DUI charge and why I got so drunk.